 And that was that.
 Still little sore that night, Jasmine's was walking fine the next day!

 The same thing happened with her recent limp on the front left leg.

 Three hot spots at the shoulder area were found and adjusted.
 The next day the limp was gone.

 And those are just the things that are easily visible.

 Because of Jasmine's high activity level, she is perfectly able to tweak her spine here and there.
 I can't even imagine what her life would be like without the benefit of the chiropractic adjustment.

-It also puts many things into a different light.
+It also puts many things in a different light.

 I read stories of highly reactive dogs who mellowed right out after getting chiropractic help.
-No wonder the'd be aggressive, with so much pain.
+No wonder they'd be aggressive, with so much pain.

 No harm in that.
 While it might not always be the case, a chiropractic adjustment just might solve your dog's problem.